Andrew Balding believes Elm Park will improve for his run in Thursday’s Betfred Dante Stakes, after being trained for the 2000 Guineas.

 “He’s got to run in a trial and get the season going so whatever happens at York he’ll come on for the run.”

-The Dante sees a mouthwatering clash between Elm Park, the pair of and and challengers from Ireland that’s set to rewrite the antepost for the Classic.
+The Dante sees a mouthwatering clash between Elm Park, the John Gosden pair of Jack Hobbs and Golden Horn and challengers from Ireland that’s set to rewrite the antepost betting for the Epsom Classic.